Catskill Mountain 3500 Club: History

 The Club traces its origins to the early 1950s, when Dan Smiley, a descendant of the founders of Mohonk Mountain House and his fellow birders were trying to track down the elusive Bicknell's thrush, then considered an unimportant subspecies of the gray-cheeked thrush.
 Since it prefers to mate and spend its summers in cool, shady places like the boreal forests found on the summits of higher mountains in the Northeast, Smiley and his fellow birders drew up a list of the peaks in the Catskills over 3,500 feet and thus likely to have such forestation.

-Their goal was not to bag peaks but simply to find the thrush.
+Their goal was not to bag peaks but to find the thrush.
 Nonetheless, they published their list of (at that time) 33 peaks in a nature journal.
-Area hikers who saw it began organizing trips to the peaks with an eye toward completing the list, and in 1962 informally organized the club as a Catskill counterpart to the well-established Adirondack Forty-Sixers.
+Area hikers who saw it began organizing trips to the peaks with an eye toward completing the list, and in 1962 informally organized the club as a Catskill counterpart to the Adirondack Forty-Sixers.
 Later that year William and Elinore Leavitt of Hudson became the first two members of the club, after newly issued maps resulted in the addition of Friday and Mount Sherrill to the list at the expense of Dry Brook Ridge.

 In 1966 the Club was formally incorporated, and has counted that year as its founding date ever since.
 The Leavitts and 23 others who had climbed all the peaks in the meantime were accepted as charter members.
-Three of the five people who had played important roles in founding the club were, for various reasons, never able to become members; and Dan Smiley himself died with only one climb left for membership.
+Three of the five people who had played important roles in founding the club were, for various reasons, never able to become members; Smiley died with only one climb left for membership.

-The peak list would remain in this form until 1991, when Southwest Hunter Mountain, a trailless peak lacking an official name, was added after a contentious membership vote.
+The peak list would remain in its original form until 1991, when Southwest Hunter Mountain, a trailless peak lacking an official name, was added after a contentious membership vote.
 It had originally been left off the list due to uncertainty over whether it was really a separate peak or not and the difficulty of establishing where its summit was.

 In 2021 the Gould family, which owns the summits of Graham and Doubletop, closed off access to those two peaks due to the impact of greatly increased hiking on the area, particularly after the COVID-19 pandemic had led to an increase in outdoor recreation the year before.
 The club has advised aspiring members to climb to Doubletop's slightly lower southern summit, on state land, and Mill Brook Ridge in the meantime, and removed the canister from Doubletop.
+Since then, Doubletop and Graham, eighth and ninth highest in the Catskills, have been dropped from the list, leaving only 33 peaks required for membership.